Carola is an entrepreneur and freelance writer. She has worked in the business world as administrative support for many years.

 - Support workers by explaining various ways that employees can accomplish their tasks and making suggestions about how they can achieve the organization's goals

-- Encouraging employees to be creative and to share ideas on how they will successfully complete their projects
+- Encourage employees to be creative and to share ideas on how they will successfully complete their projects

-- Taking time to get to know their employees if they are new to them or establishing a new manager-employee relationship with those under you are former co-workers
+- Take time to get to know their employees if they are new or establishing a new manager-employee relationship with those who are former co-workers

 - Work on developing a working relationship and trust among your employees before making changes